ablab/IsoQuant/README.md

 * `unique_only` -  only reads that are uniquely assigned to a gene and consistent with any of gene's isoforms are used for quantification;
 * `with_ambiguous` - ambiguously assigned reads are split between genes with equal weights (e.g. 1/2 when a read is assigned to 2 genes simultaneously);
-* `with_inconsistent` - only reads that are uniquely assigned to a gene but not necessarily consistent with genes isoforms (default);
+* `with_inconsistent` - only reads that are uniquely assigned to a gene but are not necessarily consistent with genes isoforms (default);
 * `all` - all of the above.